Entanglement Structure and Information Protection in Noisy Hybrid Quantum Circuits

-We calculate the entanglement entropy $S_{\alpha}$ and mutual information $I_{A:B}$ in the steady states at long times to reveal entanglement structures.
-To examine the capabilities of information protection, after reaching the steady state, a reference qudit (R) is maximally entangled with the middle qudit of the system by forming a Bell pair to encode one-qudit quantum information as shown in Fig. \ref{fig:fig1main}.
+We calculate the von Neumann entropy $S_{\alpha}$ and mutual information $I_{A:B}$ in the steady states where $I_{A:B}$ saturates and remains constant to reveal entanglement structures.
+We note that the time required to reach the steady state is $O(q^{-1})$ and size-independent~\footnote{We note that the time required to reach the steady state in the noisy hybrid quantum circuits is $O(q^{-1})$ and size-independent, regardless of the temporal correlation of quantum noises, arising from the competition between the spin configuration where all the spins are fixed to $\mathbb{C}$ with free energy $O(qLt)$ and the spin configuration with domain wall where the leading term of free energy is $O(L)$.}, differing from that of MIPT without noises.
+To examine the capabilities of information protection, after reaching the steady state, a reference qudit (R) is maximally entangled with the middle qudit of the system by forming a Bell pair to encode one-qudit quantum information as shown in Fig. \ref{fig:fig1main}, see the SM for details~\cite{Note1}.
 Subsequently, we measure the mutual information $I_{AB:R}$ between the system qudits and the reference qudit to study the timescale for information protection.